Kafka Command-Line Interface (CLI) Tools

 kafka-server-start.sh

-Use this tool start a Kafka server.
+Use the kafka-server-start tool to start a Kafka server.
 You must pass the path to the properties file you want to use.
 If you are using ZooKeeper for metadata management, you must start ZooKeeper first.
 For KRaft mode, first generate a cluster ID and store it in the properties file.
 For an example of how to start Kafka, see the Kafka quickstart.

 kafka-server-stop.sh